I’m just gonna say it:

 Something is very wrong here

 This happens all the time because it can.
 There’s always going to be an artist who is perhaps just starting out, who gets an opportunity like this that they cannot turn down.
-So they fork out the cash for this “exposure”, even though, they likely get minimal support/advertising on the actual tour itself since a lot of people are going to see the headliner anyway.
+So they fork out the cash for this “exposure”, even though they likely get minimal support/advertising on the actual tour itself since a lot of people only go to see the headliner anyway.

 The reason why I am writing this is to bring awareness about the issue.
 This can’t happen… For goodness sake, we can’t let it!!!
 I know that I bring a lot of value to the world through my music and I am so thankful every single day for my amazing community of supporters who DO value my work.
 It’s the fans who WILL pay for my albums and financially support me when I need it the most.
 It’s the ones that truly allow me to live out my life calling, without having to be a “Starving Artist”.
 Why should I go hungry, when my work is just as important as anyone else’s?